jstasiak/dracut-nebula/README.rst

         chown root /etc/nebula-dracut-config.yml
         chmod 600 /etc/nebula-dracut-config.yml

-   The configuration will be stored on an unencrypted filesystem and can be exfiltrated.
+   **The configuration will be stored on an unencrypted filesystem and can be exfiltrated.**
-   Therefore, to minimize the attack surface, it needs to be completely separate from your main Nebula configuration from the machine (if any) and it shouldn't be able to connect to anything within your Nebula network unless you have a good reason to allow that.
+   Therefore, to minimize the attack surface, it needs to be completely separate from your main Nebula configuration (if any).
+It also shouldn't be able to connect to anything within your Nebula network unless you have a good reason to allow that.

-   Assuming you'll be using SSH to connect to the Dracut shell the configuration needs to allow incoming SSH connections from the appropriate hosts – port 22/tcp unless you changed the port number when installing ``dracut-sshd``.
+   Assuming you'll be using SSH to connect to the Dracut shell the configuration needs to allow incoming SSH connections from the appropriate hosts – port `22/tcp` unless you changed the port number when installing ``dracut-sshd``.

 #.
 Regenerate initramfs::